LOD-Onderwijsregistratie/LOD2XMI/source/examples/readME.md

 * RIO-snipper.ttl

-This is transformed into rdf/xml because that is waht XSLT acts upon.
+This is transformed into rdf/xml because that is what XSLT acts upon.
 However, there seem to be major differences to express linked datacontent with rdf/xml.

       > format 1
       - <owl:Class rdf:about="http://lod.onderwijsregistratie.nl/cat/rio/def/Opleiding">